Anthropology Dept. Forms Eight Committees in Response to Harassment and Gender Bias Concerns

 Fiscal year 2016 marks the third consecutive year the University has raised over $1 billion since the public launch of its $6.5 billion capital campaign in 2013.
 As of September, the University had raised more than $7 billion in its record-breaking drive.

-been more successful than Harvard in its annual fundraising.
+For nine out of the last eleven years, Stanford has been more successful than Harvard in its annual fundraising.
 Stanford drew in $951 million in gifts during fiscal year 2016, according to the Council’s annual study.

 This particularly high fundraising figure comes in a year when higher education institutions collected an unprecedented number of donations.
 According to the study, colleges and universities in the United States collectively raised nearly $41 billion in fiscal year 2016.